Table of Contents[Hide][Show]

 Another extremely important aspect of your dog’s diet is to keep them well hydrated.
 Make sure your pup drinks plenty of water to maintain a steady movement in the bowels.

-If your dog continues to have trouble evacuating their bowels, talk with your veterinarian about adding a medication.
-Prescription medicines are available to increase contractions in the bowels and help firm up loose stools.
+If your dog continues to have trouble emptying their bowels, talk with your veterinarian about adding a medication.
+Opiate drugs are sometimes prescribed to increase contractions in the bowels and help push out stools.

 Want to learn more about dog incontinence?
 Read: Learning How to Express Your Incontinent Dog’s Bladder